Quick & Easy Trench Planting For Fall Bulbs

-One of our owners, Mike Lizotte (aka the Seed Man), recently did this at his property.
-He planted 500 mixed tulips in five separate trenches throughout his yard and gardens.
-With a little help from his daughter, he managed to plant all of these bulbs in under two hours.
+Mike "The Seed Man" Lizotte planted 500 mixed Tulips in five separate trenches throughout his yard and gardens.
+With a little help from his daughter Sadie, he managed to plant all of these bulbs in under two hours.

-So if you’re looking for a quick way to add a huge statement of color to your spring garden, we recommend trench-style planting a variety of spring-blooming bulbs such as Daffodils, Tulips, Hyacinths and more.
+If you’re looking for a quick way to add a huge statement of color to your spring garden, trench planting is the easiest, most efficient way to do it.